 A dynasty trust holds assets for multiple generations in a tax-advantaged environment, without the need to terminate on a set date.
 A dynasty trust is designed to protect assets, with minimal exposure of the wealth to the federal estate tax, federal gift tax, and the generation-skipping tax.

 Private equity partners can fund a dynasty trust with carried trust that is anticipated to appreciate considerably.
-Private equity partners that reside in high-state-income-tax jurisdictions could look into the option of setting up a dynasty trust in a state like Nevada and take advantage of the solid asset protection laws, as well as the absence of state income tax.
+Private equity partners who reside in high-state-income-tax jurisdictions could look into the option of setting up a dynasty trust in a state like Nevada and take advantage of the solid asset protection laws, as well as the absence of state income tax.

 Carried interest plays a vital role in the private equity field, with enormous potential to grow compensation and rewards.
 While carried interest varies between funds and firms, it is important to first learn how it works to ensure the compensation is fair.